ladybug-tools/ladybug-web/shadow-range-obj-gallery/readme.md

 ## Issues / To Do

+* Suns not always deleted properly
-* Nice and useful to let users define the hours to show.
+* Nice and useful ways to let users define the hours to show.
 * Should add some type of azimuth and altitude data
 	* At Solar noon maybe
 * Rendering quality is still low/primitive

 ## Change Log

+### 2016-06-16 ~ R3.2

+* Add Interval in minutes

 ### 2016-06-07